thrackle-io/rules-engine/docs/userGuides/deployment/ADMIN-ROLES.md

 ## RISK ADMIN

 ### Overview
-Risk admin is set at construction and can be granted only by the app admin at any time.
+Risk admin can be granted at any time by the app admin.
 This role sets the risk level for addresses within the application app manager.
 Functions with the modifier onlyRole(RISK_ADMIN_ROLE) can only be called by this role.

 ### Add Command
 The following is an example of the command used to add an risk admin: